-Researching potential employers is vital to any effective job search.
-This kind of research comes in handy at three pivotal times during a job search: first when you’re deciding what kind of employer you’d like to work for, then when you’ve found a job that interests you and are ready to apply, and finally, when you’re interviewing and your knowledge of the company is put to the test.
+Researching potential employers is vital to an effective job search.
+This research comes in handy at three pivotal times during a job search: first when you’re deciding what kind of employer you’d like to work for, then when you are ready to apply, and finally when you’re interviewing and your knowledge of the company is put to the test.

-Other than pay and benefits, 43% of candidates say they are attracted to a new job because of meaningful work.2 By researching a company’s core mission, you’re not only ensuring they have clear goals, but ones that resonate with your interests and passions.
+Other than pay and benefits, 43% of candidates say they are attracted to a new job because of meaningful work. ¹ By researching a company’s core mission, you’re not only ensuring they have clear goals, but ones that resonate with your interests and passions.

 If you value social causes, diversity initiatives or innovation, choose a company that aligns with these.
 Indeed Company Pages offer detailed information on companies around the world.
 Read reviews from past and present employees covering areas like company culture, salary, job advancement and work/life balance.

 2. Research employee benefits the company provides

 To attract potential employees, companies often disclose healthcare benefits and other perks, including stock options, flexible work schedules, or unique onsite facilities that may include gyms or catered cafeterias.

 On an employer’s Indeed Company Page, there is a section for Q&A. You can see what others are saying about benefits there along with conversations on the hiring and interview process and company culture.
 You can even ask a question yourself.
 Also, review the Careers and About Us pages on a company’s website as well as their social media channels.

 3. Learn about the company’s business operations